-Yes, it’s taken a long time to do that because it costs a pile of money, and I hope that the situation is going to be the same when I’m ready to start recording, that Jï¿½rn will still be available.
+Yes, it’s taken a long time to do that because it costs a pile of money, and I hope that the situation will be the same when I’m ready to start recording, that Jï¿½rn will still be available.

 Have you any others in mind that you’d like to have involved in the new project?

-I have talked to Joe Lynn Turner and Gï¿½ran Edman and they’ve agreed to be on the rock opera, but the other singer are not decided yet, there will be eight singers, three female and five male.
+I have talked to Joe Lynn Turner and Göran Edman, and they’ve agreed to be on the rock opera, but the other singers are not decided yet.
+There will be eight singers, three female and five male.

-Can you tell anything about the concept for the new rock opera?
+Can you tell me anything about the concept of the new rock opera?

-Yes, it’s a fantasy story which was inspired by a Bulgarian tale that I read, folklore from this area.
-I kind of put together a story which deals with human values, the eternal battle of good and evil, there’s also a lovestory.
-It’s education in terms of how people should live their lives, it’s has a social value as a story, but it’s going to have a darker feel to it than Nostradamus.
-I haven’t yet decided if it takes place on this planet, in another dimension or whatever.
-It has some stranger characters in it and it’s going to be filled with violence, dark feelings because I really wanted to make a statement that this is not a fairytale but something much more scary, much darker.
+Yes, it’s a fantasy story inspired by a Bulgarian tale that I read, folklore from this area.
+I put together a story that deals with human values, the eternal battle of good and evil.
+There’s also a love story.
+It’s an education in terms of how people should live their lives.
+It has a social value as a story, but it will have a darker feel than Nostradamus.
+I haven’t yet decided if it takes place on this planet, in another dimension.
+It has some stranger characters in it, and it’s going to be filled with violence, dark feelings because I really wanted to make a statement that this is not a fairytale but something much scarier, much darker.

-Nikolo in the middle of playing guitar solo in Turku at 2006
+Nikolo in the middle of playing a guitar solo in Turku at 2006

 It is, yes.
-Actually is starting to get a little too long, it’s 22 songs and I think that the right limit is one hour and fourtyfive minutes, it’s hard to put 22 songs into that, I’m going to have to cut something.
+Actually, it is starting to get a little too long, it’s 22 songs, and I think the right limit is one hour and forty-five minutes.
+It’s hard to put 22 songs into that.
+I’m going to have to cut something.

 So you don’t have any idea who’s going to be doing the female roles?

-We were just too different and we just couldn’t write together in the same direction so it became difficult to stay together.
-"Though for Food" was a good album, but I realised that from my point of view aswell if was better to breakup because I was spending my time doing something that was not really mine.
-Baltimoore would always remain Bjï¿½rn Lodin’s project eventhough we had decided that we would both be frontmen now and had a verbal agreement that it was not going to be only Bjï¿½rn’s band because I don’t want to spend years working my ass off for someone else to walk out with the trademark.
-From there on I realised that I wanted to create a trademark of my own which I can carry with me when I leave, which is how it’s now, I can take whichever singer I wish and it’s still going to be Brazen Abbot.
-In the beginning it was Glenn Hughes’ new band and then Joe Lynn Turner’s new band, I was from Hungary and all that.
-People have to learn that Brazen Abbot is Nik’s project and when you’re there for a long enough time, slowly they will.
+We were just too different, and we just couldn’t write together in the same direction, so it became difficult to stay together.
+“Thought for Food” was a good album, but I realized that from my point of view as well, it was better to break up because I was spending my time doing something that was not really mine.
+Baltimoore would always remain Björn Lodin’s project even though we had decided that we would both be frontmen now and had a verbal agreement that it was not going to be only Björn’s band because I don’t want to spend years working my ass off for someone else to walk out with the trademark.
+From then on, I realized that I wanted to create a trademark of my own that I can carry with me when I leave, which is how it’s now, I can take whichever singer I wish, and it’s still going to be Brazen Abbot.
+In the beginning, it was Glenn Hughes’ new band and then Joe Lynn Turner’s new band.
+I was from Hungary and all that.
+People have to learn that Brazen Abbot is Nik’s project, and when you’re there for a long enough time, slowly, they will.

-Ian Haugland was also in Baltimoore at the same time, was it through him that you got into contact with the other Europe guys on the early Brazen Abbot albums?
+Ian Haugland was also in Baltimoore at the same time.
+Was it through him that you contacted the other Europe guys on the early Brazen Abbot albums?

 Yes, Mic [Michaeli] and John [Leven].